-Durable corrugated boxes are a good option for packing and shipping tin or glass candles, while mailers work well for pillar candles and tea lights.
+Paper tube packaging and product boxes are great for keeping your candles from rolling or cracking within shipping boxes or containers.
+Durable corrugated shipping boxes are a good option for packing and shipping tin or glass candles, while mailers work well for pillar candles and tea lights.

 Keep a good supply of shipping labels, plus a tape dispenser and packing tape, at your candle packing station.
 For cushioning and wrapping, consider stocking up on tissue paper, cornstarch packing peanuts, and air pillows.
 (For more ideas, check out our post on bubble wrap alternatives to find the right packaging materials for your candles.)